top of page

 This moment of tragic failure has been interpreted countless ways: a testament to human fallibility, the unyielding laws of death, or the inherent doubt in a desperate heart.

-After this second loss, Orpheus lived in inconsolable grief, shunning the company of women and often wandering in the wild, his music now a lament.
-His end was equally tragic; he was torn apart by the Maenads (Bacchantes), frenzied female followers of Dionysus, enraged either because he spurned their advances, preached a different religion (often associated with Apollo), or because his mournful music displeased them.
+After this second loss, Orpheus lived in inconsolable grief.
+He shunned the company of women and often wandered in the wild, his music now a lament.
+His end was equally tragic; he was torn apart by the Maenads (Bacchantes), frenzied female followers of Dionysus.
+They were enraged either because he spurned their advances, preached a different religion (often associated with Apollo), or because his mournful music displeased them.

 Even after his death, his head, floating down the Hebrus River, continued to sing, and his lyre was placed among the stars as a constellation.

 Beyond the myth, Orpheus inspired a significant religious movement known as Orphism, which flourished in ancient Greece.
-Orphics believed in the transmigration of the soul, the divinity of the human spirit, and the need for purification through asceticism and ritual to escape the "cycle of rebirth," offering a more optimistic view of the afterlife than traditional Greek religion.
+Orphics believed in the transmigration of the soul, the divinity of the human spirit, and the need for purification through asceticism and ritual to escape the "cycle of rebirth."
+This offered a more optimistic view of the afterlife than traditional Greek religion.

-The myth of Orpheus has resonated across millennia, profoundly influencing Western literature, art, music, and philosophy.
+The myth of Orpheus has resonated across millennia.
+It profoundly influences Western literature, art, music, and philosophy.
 From ancient Greek tragedians to Roman poets like Ovid and Virgil, through the Renaissance operas of Monteverdi and Gluck, and countless modern retellings, Orpheus embodies the power of art, the depth of grief, and the eternal human quest to conquer death for love.

-Neil Gaiman's Sandman beautifully taps into this ancient lineage, weaving the core tragedy and the stunning power of Orpheus's song into the very fabric of his fantastical universe.
+Neil Gaiman's Sandman beautifully taps into this ancient lineage.
+He weaves the core tragedy and the stunning power of Orpheus's song into the very fabric of his fantastical universe.
 By making Orpheus the son of Dream, Gaiman adds another layer of poignant irony, as the lord of stories witnesses his own kin's most heartbreaking tale.

 In the Netflix adaptation, there's a moment that made me weep for its beauty: